airctic/icevision/faqs.rst

 How does it make object detection tasks faster ?
 -------------------------------------------------------------------------

-Mantisshrimp provides datasets and parsers which make it easier to feed into object detection models.
+Mantisshrimp provides parsers which make it very easy to feed custom datasets into object detection models.

-Also it has support for `albumentations`_ and torchvision transforms for image augmentation.
+It works with any transform library with minimal setup, we currently support `albumentations`_ out of the box.

 It provides multiple models implemented so you can directly experiment with them, fine tune as well as train from scratch.